Torn ACL In Dogs: Causes, Symptoms, Treatment & More

-The term ACL stands for Anterior Cruciate Ligament, and it is one (of many) things humans and dogs share.
-And just like humans, ACL tears are some of the most common types of orthopedic injuries that happen to dogs.
-Ligaments act like rubber bands that connect the bones in our bodies and help to stabilize our legs when we walk, run, change direction or even stand up or sit down.
+Are you worried your pup might have a torn ACL?
+The term ACL stands for anterior cruciate ligament, and it is one (of many) things humans and dogs share.
+Just like humans, ACL tears are some of the most common orthopedic injuries to dogs.
+Ligaments act like rubber bands that connect our bodies’ bones and help stabilize our legs when we walk, run, change direction, or even stand up or sit down.
 With the right amount of pressure, ligaments can tear.
-One of the most serious and common tears occurs in the knees, which is where the ACL is located.
-ACL tears in dogs are extremely painful, and if they are not treated correctly, can permanently affect your dog’s ability to run or even walk.
+One of the most serious and common tears occurs in the knees, where the ACL is located.

 Facts About ACL Tears In Dogs